 Technology can be a tool for better health, but only if members have access to it and are able to engage with it.
 Papa has seen compelling results in this arena.
 One Papa Study (not to mention a similar Johns Hopkins study) showed that health care utilization improved significantly when patients had digital-health-based interventions.

 With the growing impact of health technology solutions comes a growing importance placed on digital health literacy.
-Because of this, Papa is investing time and resources into improving the digital health literacy of our members.
-We hope to not only expand our own understanding of how digital health literacy impacts the health of our members, but how it can be leveraged to improve health in each community we serve.
+Because of this, Papa is investing time and resources into improving our digital health literacy solution.
+We hope to not only expand our own understanding of how it impacts the health of our members, but how it can be leveraged to improve health in each community we serve.

 Why is digital health literacy important?